alexanderhaire/SodaPop/README.md

 - Limited-use licenses

 **Smart Contract Logic**:
-- Claimable/burnable assets (e.g., ERC-721 or ephemeral contract)
+- Claimable/burnable assets (e.g., limited-use SPL tokens or custom programs)
 - Once used, the token is burned or deactivated
 - Prevents secondary resale to maintain finality